canzarlab/McSplicer/README.md

  Splice site index column represents the index of 3' start or 5' end splice sites as they appear in a gene according to their chronological order, e.g., s<sub>0</sub>, s<sub>1</sub>,..., e<sub>0</sub>, e<sub>1</sub>,.. see the figure above for illustration.

+### Data availability: ###

+The subfolder `./simulation_study`  contains the data and script needed to generate the synthetic RNA-seq datasets and reproduce the results reported in McSplicer paper.
+Spike-In RNA Variants are available at [the NCBI database](https://www.ncbi.nlm.nih.gov/gquery) in dataset ID: SRR3497201.
+The RNA-seq reads of the 36 individuals with autism spectrum disorder are publicly available [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7351/).

 McSplicer developers: